darlonv/mpi_compose/README.md

 ```
 -->

-## Configuring cluster
+## Getting cluster up

-Let's configure a cluster with `20` machines.
+Configure a cluster with `20` machines.
 The parameter -n set the number of cluster nodes.

 ```bash
 sudo ./cluster.sh -n 20 -r
 ```

-This configuration consists on get the nodes' IP ad resses (machinefile) and generate ssh keys.
-If more nodes are needed, this script must be re-executed. `-r` must be **after** `-n`.
+This configuration consists on geting the cluster up and generate ssh keys. `-r` must be **after** `-n`.
 The generated IP addresses list will be put inside the `work` directory.

 Inside containers, there is a `mpi` user with `UID=1000`.
 The `work` directory must have write permissions to the user with this UID on host, in order to keep this files and write processes outputs.
 If needed to user another UID, a new image must be built.

-This command will start the cluster, configure it and stop it.

-## Getting cluster up
 Start the cluster, with 10 nodes.
-This number must be smaller than the number of nodes set when executed with `-r`.
+This number must be smaller than the number of nodes set with `-r`.
 ```bash
 sudo ./cluster.sh -n 10
 ```